canjs/can-route/route_data.md

 	}
 });

-// initialize and call map first, so anything binding to can-route
+// initialize and set route.data first, so anything binding to can-route
 // will work correctly
 var viewModel = new AppViewModel();
-route.map(appViewModel);
+route.data = appViewModel;

 // GET /locations
 var locations = new Location.List({});